 NASA’s Curiosity Rover views sand moving one day to the next on the surface of Mars.

-This pair of images shows effects of one Martian day of wind blowing sand underneath NASA’s Curiosity Mars rover on a non-driving day for the rover.
+This pair of images shows the effects of one Martian day of wind-blowing sand underneath NASA’s Curiosity Mars rover on a non-driving day for the rover.
 Each image was taken just after sundown by the rover’s downward-looking Mars Descent Imager (MARDI).
 The area of ground shown in the images spans about 3 feet (about 1 meter) left-to-right.

 The first image was taken on January 23, 2017, during the 1,587th Martian day, or sol, of Curiosity’s work on Mars.
 Figure A is this image with a scale bar in centimeters.
 The second was taken on January 24, 2017 (Sol 1588).
 The day-apart images by MARDI were taken as a part of investigation of wind’s effects during Martian summer, the windiest time of year in Gale Crater.